tomaswolf/gerrit-gitblit-plugin/README.md

 GitBlit as a Gerrit plugin makes sense at all.
 The basic problem this plugin tries to overcome is the lack of any decent repository browser in Gerrit.
 While you can make it use GitBlit, gitweb, gitiles or any other external browser, I don't readily see how one would propagate all the view and action permissions defined in Gerrit to such an external browser, be it GitBlit or something else.
-That would need a fully-blown SSO setup.
 Luca's integration approach has the benefit that these rights can rather easily be propagated to GitBlit, so if a user cannot see or modify a branch or repository in Gerrit, he also won't be able to see it through this GitBlit plugin.

 Still, Gerrit is a git server, and shoving a fully blown down-configured other git server like GitBlit into Gerrit to get a repository browser with a nice UI smells like overkill.
 I share James Moger's [puzzlement](https://groups.google.com/d/msg/repo-discuss/yi6IG_Xgekc/uzLUoMInGD0J)